KWR-Water/sutra2/docs/source/tutorial.rst

 If you have specified a values for the substance (e.g. half-life, pKa, log_Koc), the default value is overriden and used in the calculation of the removal.
-You can view the updated substance dictionary from the concentration object:
+You can view the updated removal parameters ('substance dictionary') from the concentration object:

 .. ipython:: python

-    phreatic_concentration.substance_dict
+    phreatic_concentration.removal_parameters

 Then we compute the removal by running the 'compute_omp_removal' function: phreatic_concentration.compute_omp_removal()